-So transfers were today, me and Elder Katanuma are staying together in
+So transfers were today, me and Elder Katanuma are staying

 Glendora 3rd, but there are a ton of changes coming up in our district, and